See column on the right side of this website labeled Narcissistic Personality Disorder for a complete list of all NPD related articles and videos.

 Further upsetting the balance of affection doled out to the children is the fact that NPD parents assign roles to their children.
 There is usually a golden child, one who seems to get the most praise from the parent, a scapegoat, one who is blamed for everything that goes wrong in the family, and an invisible child, one who gets neither praise nor blame.
 These roles are not always stationary.
 They can shift at the NPD parent’s will.

-Adult children of narcissistic parents become a very powerful force once they unify against their abuser.
-Only then does the NPD parent lose all control over them; a fate feared worse than death.
+Adult children of narcissistic parents become a very powerful force if they can unify against their abuser, though this rarely happens.
+If they do the NPD parent lose all control over them; a fate narcissists fear worse than death.